 If no language is found selected (say, when a new user logs in), it uses that user’s Windows language preference, if available.
 If you wish to over-ride this, simply run the installer and your choice should be honored.

 The famous installer NSIS, created by the more famous WinAMP guys, has pretty much been abandoned, despite being used by thousands(?) of projects.
 It turned out we weren’t using the latest release though, so we made that upgrade.
 Part of this was because even the new version has trouble with our HTTPS downloads (we can’t disable SSLv3 yet).
-Now, we’re going to replace the installer with our own downloader, then replace the installer itself with our own code, so the plan is in place, as we can not use software no longer maintained.
+We plan to next replace the installer with our own custom code.

 Frequency of ProBalance Action and Insights Improvements